 Talk us through how Koda Sail first came to life.

 Working in the tourism industry as a tour guide in Europe for 4 years, it was the best experience of my life.
 However, I knew there would be an end to this amazing job pretty soon.
 This is when I started thinking about the next chapter.
-I wanted to stay in the industry and
+I wanted to stay in the industry and utilise all the experience I had gained and create something special.

 With the backing of friends I had made along the way, local knowledge and a great support network, I decided to create my own tour company, on a very small scale.